 At a time when customers have numerous product and service options to choose from, investing in measures that build meaningful relationships and deliver personalized experiences is how companies stand out from competitors and stay in business.
-Several studies have concluded this, including one by Salesforce, suggesting that business leaders who leverage CRM solutions see an increase in sales by as much as 29%, while a study by Forrester estimates that business leaders who focus on CEM strategies achieve five times more revenue growth than their CEM-laggard competitors.
+Forrester, for example, estimates that business leaders who focus on CEM strategies achieve five times more revenue growth than their CEM-laggard competitors.

 There are so many CRM and CEM solutions available today, each with different offerings and price points.
 Before implementing them for your business, make sure you have a clear idea of your needs and challenges, then carefully select products capable of addressing them.